scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `Version` (8 bits) indicates the SIG framing version.
 It MUST be set to zero.
 - `Session` (8 bits) identifies a tunneling session between a pair of SIGs.
 - `Index` (16 bits) is the byte offset of the first beginning of an IP packet within the payload.
-If no IP packet starts in the payload, e.g. if the frame contains only a trailing part of an IP packet, the field MUST be set to 0xFFFF.
+If no IP packet starts in the payload, e.g. if the frame contains only the middle or trailing part of an IP packet, the field MUST be set to 0xFFFF.
 - `Reserved` (12 bits): it MUST be set to zero.
 - `Stream` (20 bits), along with the session, it identifies a unique sequence of SIG frames.
 Frames from the same stream are, on the remote SIG, put into the same reassembly queue.
 There may be multiple streams per session.
 - `Sequence Number` (64 bits) indicates the position of the frame within a stream.
 Consecutive frames can be used to reassemble IP packets split among multiple frames.

 TODO:
-- how is the session established and teared down?
+- how is the session established and torn down?
 - How is the stream ID set?

 ## SIG Frame Payload